paralin/crew/docs/development/pluginhooks.md

 ### `nginx-hostname`

 - Description: Allows you to customize the hostname for a given application.
-- Invoked by: `dokku domains:setup`
+- Invoked by: `crew domains:setup`
 - Arguments: `$APP $SUBDOMAIN $VHOST`
 - Example: